alexle/alexle.github.com/posts/first-half-marathon.markdown

 Sticking to the plan, I turned my effort up a notch.
 If I was doing 70% capacity before, my goal was to do 80% here.
 For me, this stretch was difficult and more of a mental challenge than physical.

-Running on Colfax was a blur to me.
+Running on Colfax was a blur.
 All I remember thinking was "wow, they closed down a lot of cross-streets for this race".

 ###Miles 11-13: The Final Kick###